kimfucious/netlify-forms-formik/README.md

 Netlify Forms is a super cool (and free) feature for sites hosted on the [Netlify](https://netlify.com) platform.

-Formik is a great library that "removes the tears" from form creation in React.
+[Formik](https://www.npmjs.com/package/formik) is a great library that "removes the tears" :sob: from form creation in React.

 The problem is that forms rendered via React don't work out of the box with Netlify forms.

-> :point_up: This readme is a work in progress as I work toward a solution.
-Don't take anyting literally until this comment is removed.
+It's not that they're doing anything wrong, it's just kinda how things are.
+Thankfully, they're nice enough to have given us a way to work around this issue.

 ## tl;dr

 You need to add a hidden HTML form that mimics the fields in your Formik form to the `/public/index.html` file in the public directory, or Netlify forms won't work.

-> :point_up: Note that static site generators like Gatsby and Hugo are different beasts and require a different solution than would a Create React App build.
+> :point_up: Note that static site generators like Gatsby and Hugo are different beasts and require a different solution (they pretty much just work) than would a Create React App build.
 Documentation here is soley pertinent to CRA.

 ## Reading material